MrReasonable/jira-analyzer/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
-4. Ensure all tests pass
+4. Ensure all tests pass and pre-commit hooks succeed
 5. Create a Pull Request